Get this font in here!

-Missing patches can be installed on managed devices either through a one-time ad hoc deployment from the Patches page, or through a recurring deployment using a policy.
+Missing patches can be installed on managed devices either through a one-time ad hoc deployment from the Patches or Devices page or through a recurring patch deployment configured via policies.
 It may be necessary to apply patches through different methods depending on your network needs and the device.
 For example, there may be a critical patch for a server device that has patch deployment scheduled for the following week.
 In this instance, you may want to push the critical patch immediately rather than waiting for the scheduled deployment.

 |Automatic Patching||Ad Hoc Patching|

 |Install on a regular basis||Install on a one-time basis|

 |Apply a schedule to a group of devices||Patch most devices or only a few|

 |Set a recurring patch schedule||Install patches immediately, or soon|